-If your business turns over less than $500 million, you may be able to claim asset purchases up to the value of $150,000 each in your tax return for 2020.
-This is provided they are first used or installed and ready for use between 12 March and 30 June 2020.
+If your business meets the eligibility tests, you may be able to claim asset purchases in your tax return for 2021.
+This is provided they are first used or installed and ready for use within the time periods required by the ATO.

-The Government recently extended the scheme to 31 December 2020.
-So there may be time to make purchases for your business and claim the eligible amount against the income you earn in that year.
-Not every purchase or expenditure may qualify, so you’ll need to seek your own independent taxation advice before buying the asset.
+There may be time to make purchases for your business and claim the eligible amount against the income you earn in that year.
+Not every purchase or expenditure may qualify, and the rules are complex, so you’ll need to seek your own independent taxation advice before buying the asset.

 For more information, visit the ATO website.

 When businesses buy fixed assets, tax deductions are generally not available immediately (except in special conditions like the instant asset write-off – see above.)
 Rather, the cost of the asset is claimed over time, reflecting its decline in value.
 This is commonly referred to as tax depreciation.
 Tax depreciation is complex and different rules can apply, depending on the type of asset and its use.
 In addition, certain small business entities may also elect to use the simplified depreciation rules to work out their tax depreciation claim.